 This genus is nocturnal and terrestrial (not known to climb into bushes), often hiding by burying themselves in the sand.
 Although often described as slow-moving, these snakes are also capable of sidewinding.
 When doing so, they can move quickly across the sand.

-Cerastes species are not known to be particularly ill-tempered (“fairly placid”), but when threatened they will often stand their ground and form C-shaped coils that are rubbed together to produce a rasping or crackling sound, similar to Echis.
+Cerastes species are not known to be particularly ill-tempered (“fairly placid”).
+Still, when threatened, they will often stand their ground and form C-shaped coils that are rubbed together to produce a rasping or crackling sound, similar to Echis.
 This is called stridulation.
 With enough provocation, they will strike from this position.

-These snakes are capable of “sinking” quickly down into loose sand, using their keeled, angled, and serrated lateral scales in a rocking motion.
+These snakes can “sink” quickly into loose sand, using their keeled, angled, and serrated lateral scales in a rocking motion.
 This process begins at the tail and moves forward until the entire head is buried and only the eyes and nostrils are exposed.
-They can bury themselves this way whether in an outstretched or a coiled position.
+They can bury themselves this way in an outstretched or coiled position.

 Animals Living in Sand Dunes: Sociable lapwing

-Bird lovers from all over the world will dedicate days after days in search of this rare bird.
-I mean no other than the Sociable Lapwing which is a critically endangered wader in the lapwing family of birds.
+Bird lovers from all over the world will dedicate day after day in search of this rare bird.
+I mean no other than the Sociable Lapwing, a critically endangered wader in the lapwing family of birds.
 This species breeds on open grassland in Russia and Kazakhstan.
 Three to four eggs are laid in a ground nest.

 Then these birds migrate south through Kyrgyzstan, Tajikistan, Uzbekistan, Turkmenistan, Afghanistan, Armenia, Iran, Iraq, Saudi Arabia, Syria, and Turkey, to key wintering sites in Israel, Syria, Eritrea, Sudan, and north-west India.
-It is a very rare vagrant in western and northern Europe, where this gregarious bird is usually found with northern lapwings.
-It feeds in a similar way, picking insects and other small prey.
-Traditionally, a flock spends the winter in the open fields of the famous powerline south of Urim in the northwestern Negev.
+It is a rare vagrant in western and northern Europe, where this gregarious bird is usually found with northern lapwings.
+It feeds similarly, picking insects and other small prey.
+Traditionally, a flock spends the winter in the open fields of the famous powerline south of Urim in northwestern Negev.